nadia-hazem/tdl/README.md

 _*/assets/lib/Todo.php*_

 Similarly, I omitted the header and the footer.
-The header containing only the disconnection link and the name of the user connected during a session.
+The header containing only the disconnection link and the current user login during a session.

 ## Index.php